aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `user` - (Required) The user that is allowed to access the instance.
 If you specify multiple users, separate the usernames with commas (,).
 * `method` - (Required) The authentication method of Lightweight Directory Access Protocol (LDAP).
 Valid values: `trust`, `reject`, `scram-sha-256`, `md5`, `password`, `gss`, `sspi`, `ldap`, `radius`, `cert`, `pam`.
 * `option` - (Optional) Optional.
 The value of this parameter is based on the value of the HbaItem.N.Method parameter.
 In this topic, LDAP is used as an example.
 You must configure this parameter.
 For more information, see [Authentication Methods](https://www.postgresql.org/docs/11/auth-methods.html).

+#### Block babelfish_config

+The babelfish_config mapping supports the following:

+* `babelfish_enabled` - (Required) specifies whether to enable the Babelfish for the instance.
+If you set this parameter to **true**, you enable Babelfish for the instance.
+If you leave this parameter empty, you disable Babelfish for the instance.
+* `migration_mode` - (Required) The migration mode of the instance.
+Valid values: **single-db** and **multi-db**.
+* `master_username` - (Required) The name of the administrator account.
+The name can contain lowercase letters, digits, and underscores (_).
+It must start with a letter and end with a letter or digit.
+It can be up to 63 characters in length and cannot start with pg.
+* `master_user_password` - (Required) The password of the administrator account.
+The password must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
+It must be 8 to 32 characters in length.
+The password can contain any of the following characters:! @ # $ % ^ & * () _ + - =

 ## Attributes Reference